 If you are searching for video editing and eLearning designing materials, Pexels should be at the top of your list as well.
 Basically, Pexels is launched as a free stock image site, but it has since added a vast library of free stock footage.
 Indeed, the name tells it all!
 The whole videos have enough pixels to look impressive on any device.
 And they can be used commercially and non-commercially with no attribution required or watermarks.

-Moreover, Pexels also offers a “mockup” category for footage of mobile devices with green screens that allows you to replace via chroma keying.
+Moreover, Pexels also offers a “mockups” category for footage of mobile devices with green screens that allows you to replace via chroma keying.
 Also, you can search free stock footage depending on the Trending or New category.

 - Include very high quality footage